 - To a blender add the guajillo chiles, the reduced guajillo liquid, and the vegetable oil-spice mixture.
 Pulse until pureed and smooth.

 - Add 2 tablespoon seasoning mixture to the ground pork and mix into the meat.

 - Pat meat into burgers.
 I made large 1/4 pound burgers.
 You can make any size then adjust your toppings accordingly.

 - Cover burgers in seasoning sauce, for 30 minutes to 1 hour turning occasionally.

-- Cook either on a stove top or grill 5 to 6 minutes per side on med-high heat.
+- Cook either on a stovetop or grill for 5 to 6 minutes per side on med-high heat.
 Turn just once and do not mash this will press the juices and flavor out.